Skip to content

 correction is required; graphId is optional (when omitted, Graphnosis infers the engram from the closest-matching memory).
 The tool writes nothing — it returns a diffId, a mode ("deterministic" or "llm-assisted"), the proposed preview diff, and the candidate memories it considered.

 Step 2 — you approve the diff.
 Normally you do this in the app (see below).
-An AI client should only call apply if you have explicitly reviewed a specific diff and told it to commit:
+An AI client should only call apply if you have explicitly reviewed the diff and told it to commit:

 {